CyrilSharma/Blog/content/article/typst.typ

 Math mode is activated by putting things in between ```typst $$``` If there's a leading and trailing space, then it will be put in a seperate block.
 Otherwise, it will be shown inline.

-#mblock(inset: 1em)[
+#block(inset: 1em)[
   Block Mode ```typst $integral_(1)^(infinity) 1/r^2 dif r =  -1/r bar.v_(1)^(infinity) = 1$``` $ integral_(1)^(infinity) 1/r^2 dif r =  -1/r bar.v_(1)^(infinity) = 1 $
   Inline Mode - $integral_(1)^(infinity) 1/r^2 dif r =  -1/r bar.v_(1)^(infinity) = 1$
 ]

 We can do aligned math using the \& syntax.
-Wow, didn't even have to modify the html export!
+(Very surprised that worked without any modifications).
 $
   a + b &= c, \
   d &= e + f + g, \